nadelicious/sample_node_app/README.md

 #[Node-Sample Application with User Authentication and simple CMS]

-####A basic login & simple content management system built in Node.js with the following features :
+####A basic login & simple advertisement system built in Node.js with the following features :

 * New User Account Creation
 * Ability to Update  Account